benhar-dev/github-convert-pptx-to-pdf-release-action/README.md

 This action was created to convert pptx files to pdf, then to zip and release them as an asset.

+A demo of this in action can be found [here](https://github.com/benhar-dev/github-convert-pptx-to-pdf-release-action-demo).

 ## Getting Started

 1. Add the convert-pptx-to-pdf to the .github\workflows folder in your repo.